Diamondbacks vs. Nationals Player Props Betting Odds

 Call Stats

-- Call has put up 23 hits with three doubles, three home runs and 15 walks.
+- Alex Call has 23 hits with three doubles, three home runs and 15 walks.
 He has driven in 14 runs with two stolen bases.

 Call Recent Games